 Learn About Revenue Streams for Nonprofits

-New ways for nonprofits to raise revenue spring into existence every year, but sources for those funds stay pretty much the same.
-A basic set of methods typically forms the backbone of nonprofit fundraising.
-Here is a look at what makes up a healthy mix of income sources for non-profits.
+A basic set of methods forms the backbone of nonprofit fundraising, and the following offers a look at what makes up a healthy mix of income sources for non-profits.

 Fees for Services

-Even though we automatically think of donations when we think about nonprofits, in reality, much of the income for the charitable sector comes from fees for services and the sale of products.
+Even though you might automatically think of donations when you think about nonprofits, in reality, much of the income for the charitable sector comes from fees for services and the sale of products.

 According to the National Center for Charitable Statistics, such sources of revenue provided almost half (47.5 percent) of the total revenue for public charities in 2013.
 Another quarter of revenues came from government contracts for services.

-A public university, for example, is in great part supported by the taxpayers in that particular state.
-That university also charges tuition, receives government grants for research (in the case of military research, the revenue is large), and sells products through its bookstore and tickets to artistic and athletic events.
-A hospital sells products in its gift shop and provides medical services paid for by patients, insurance companies, and the government.
+A public university, for example, is in large part supported by the taxpayers in that particular state.
+The university also charges tuition, receives government grants for research (in the case of military research, for example, the revenue is substantial), and sells products through its bookstore and tickets to artistic and athletic events.
+A nonprofit hospital sells products in its gift shop and provides medical services paid for by patients, insurance companies, and the government.

-Although the total income for nonprofits comes from an assortment of sources, of which contributions are but a part, individuals are the largest source of charitable donations for nonprofit organizations.
-According to Giving USA, total charitable giving in the U.S. reached more than $373.25 billion in 2015.
+Although the total income for nonprofits comes from an assortment of sources, of which contributions are a part, individuals are the largest source of charitable donations for nonprofit organizations.
+According to Giving USA, total charitable giving in the U.S. reached more than $410.02 billion in 2017.
 Of that amount, 71 percent came from individuals.
 The rest of the philanthropic pie consisted of government and foundation grants, bequests, and corporate philanthropy.